 ABOUT THIS COURSE

-A Counter Terrorism Behavioural Detection Officer (BDO) looks for the subtle signs that may indicate that a person does not fit in with those around them, being able to anticipate moves, or discover deception and hostile surveillance.
+A Counter Terrorism Behavioural Detection Officer (BDO) or Practitioner looks for the subtle signs that may indicate that a person does not fit in with those around them, being able to anticipate moves, discover deception and hostile surveillance.

 This course is developed discussing three principal areas: